kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 [here](https://hub.docker.com/u/prom/).

-For more accurate measurements, you may wish to set up prometheus external to kubernetes in an environment where it can access the major system components (api-server, controller-manager, scheduler).
+For more accurate measurements, you may wish to set up prometheus external to Kubernetes in an environment where it can access the major system components (api-server, controller-manager, scheduler).
 This is especially useful when attempting to gather metrics in a load-balanced api-server environment, because all api-servers can be analyzed independently as well as collectively.
 On